rociomexiadiaz/Cancer-Simulator/README.md

 ## Classes Overview
 ### Cells
 If a cell is alive, it will die under the following circumstances:
-· Overpopulation: If the cell has four or more alive neighbours, it dies · Loneliness:  If the cell has one or fewer alive neighbours, it dies If a cell is dead, it will come back to live if it has exactly 3 neighbours In all other cases, the cell state doesn't change.
+· Overpopulation: If the cell has four or more alive neighbours, it dies
+· Loneliness:  If the cell has one or fewer alive neighbours, it dies
+If a cell is dead, it will come back to live if it has exactly 3 neighbours
+In all other cases, the cell state doesn't change
 ### Cancer
 If a cell is alive, it will die under the following circumstances:
-· Overpopulation:  If the cell has five or more alive neighbours, it dies · Loneliness: If the cell has one or fewer alive neighbours, it dies If a cell is dead, it will come to life if it has exactly three alive neighbours In all other cases, the cell state does not change
+· Overpopulation:  If the cell has five or more alive neighbours, it dies
+· Loneliness: If the cell has one or fewer alive neighbours, it dies
+If a cell is dead, it will come to life if it has exactly three alive neighbours
+In all other cases, the cell state does not change